fra9106/todoList/markdown.md

 ```
 To do this, go to the README file and follow the installation instructions
 ```
-# path to follow :
+# Path to follow :
 ```
 - Open a new issue
 ```